cuzzo/react-atom/README.md

-# React BEM
+# React ATOM

 BEM class names are systematic.
 So why write them yourself?

 # Usage

-React BEM automatically generates BEM style classes on React components...
+React [ATOM](https://github.com/cuzzo/atom-css "ATOM CSS") automatically generates BEM style classes on React components...
 So you don't have to.
+Then it atomizes them, so they're really fast/performant.

 # Example